 Breast augmentation or breast enlargement has become one of the most popular and straight-forward plastic surgery procedures.
 Many patients find breast augmentation provides a boost to their self-confidence.

-Specialising in breast implants across Melbourne, Dr Wyten is here to help you make the right choice when it comes to your breast implants.
+With extensive experience in breast implant surgery across Melbourne, Dr Wyten is here to help you make the right choice when it comes to your breast implants.
 There are many things to consider when choosing your breast implants.
 These include:

 - Incision style